msieprawski/resource-table/README.md

     ->customView('tables.my_table');
 ```

-### Auto-generated searchable for column
+### Auto-generated searchable content for column
-Let's say you want to use `$column->searchableContent()` in our custom template but you want to add custom class for every input or placeholder.
+Let's say you want to use `$column->searchableContent()` in your custom template but you want to add custom class for every input or placeholder.
 It's very easy:
 ```php
 @foreach ($columns as $column)
     @if (!$column->searchable())